Guide for PicManager: Image Uploader

 Note:

 Reverting is not available for uploads using the replacement strategy.
-Once images are replaced, the original images cannot be restored, and the changes cannot be undone through the revert function.
+Once images are replaced, the original media cannot be restored, and the changes cannot be undone through the revert function.

 To revert an upload: